NanoComp/meep/doc/docs/Build_From_Source.md

 **`--enable-portable-binary`**
 —
 By default, Meep's `configure` script picks compiler flags to optimize Meep as much as possible for the machine you are compiling on.
 If you wish to run the *same compiled executable* on other machines, however, you need to tell it not to pick compiler flags that use features specific to your current processor.
 In this case you should pass `--enable-portable-binary` to `configure`.
-(This option is mainly useful for people creating binary packages for Debian, Fedora, etcetera.)
+(This option is mainly useful for building binary packages for Debian, Fedora, etcetera.)

 **`--with-gcc-arch=arch`, `--without-gcc-arch`**
 —